 Proper preparation of materials is necessary for the proper printing process.
-There are several ways to dry filaments.
+There are several ways of filament drying.

 There are many devices on the market that are dedicated to drying materials.

-At 3DGence, we use a professional Drying Oven SLW 53 laboratory dryer to heat materials before use [download technical specification]
+At 3DGence, we use a professional Drying Oven SLW 53 laboratory dryer or Material Management System to heat materials before use.

 Get the 3D printed parts you need just in time